 - Take one of the fabric triangles and cover its face with double-sided fusible webbing.
 Now turn it upside down and iron it according to the instructions on the packaging.

 - After you’ve finished attaching vinyl to all your triangles, it is time to sew your cover.
 Lay the triangles next to each other so that they form a circle with a small hole in the middle (this is where the cap will go).
 Now stitch the first two triangles together using your sewing machine.
-The seam allowance should be as narrow as possible, preferably no wider than 1/4 inches.
+The seam allowance should be as narrow as possible, preferably no wider than 1/4 inch.
 Keep adding one triangle at a time until they’re all joined together into a large circle.

 Assembling the New Umbrella